rap/thoughtful-slurp/README.md

 **Q:** How did this repo come about?
 **A:** I tried to start working on an idea that I'd had, and within an hour I was once again infuriated by how many disparate half-solutions there are in TYOOL 2019 to the common problem of "spinning up a sane working environment."
 No I do not need Webpack, no I do not need a virtualization layer, _holy mother of PASV_ do I not want to deploy anything to Heroku as a required measure.

+**Q:** Who's the mascot?
+It's cute!
+**A:** That is my friend [https://kirby.fandom.com/wiki/Gooey](Gooey), who has kindly agreed to pose _pro bono_ for this repository's logo for the time being.
+While the rest of the repository is covered under the GPL3, Gooey is most decidedly not.
+(At least not until something profoundly wild happens to the corpus of the Game Boy library, anyway.)
+If Gooey is yours, let me know and I will get off my keister and figure out a real logo.

 **Q:** Do you plan to support hot reloading, JS modules, Coffeescript, et al?
 **A:** Not unless you can convince me that my bare-minimum front-end development process is suffering without it.

-**Q:** Despite your best efforts, this is still (too much/not enough/a waste of time/the wrong idea entirely).
-**A:** I am literally begging you to link me to something superior in this vein _which addresses my specific needs_ so that I can shut this repo down and start contributing to something mature and battle-tested.
-I have a personal rule of thumb about creating general-purpose repos like this, namely, _"my involvement is a sign that things have gotten dire."_

 **Q:** What if I need a database layer?
 **A:** I'm not sure I plan to address this use case.

 **Q:** \[clearly not listening\] What if I need an entire full-stack Node application that has a database _and_ a server _and_ a front-end?
 **A:** Weirdly enough, that question wraps all the way around "I don't plan to address that use case" to "this is now an entirely new use case that I also want a solution for".
 No promises or anything but it is something I am also working on.

+**Q:** Despite your best efforts, this is still (too much/not enough/a waste of time/the wrong idea entirely).
+**A:** I am literally begging you to link me to something superior in this vein _which addresses my specific needs_ so that I can shut this repo down and start contributing to something mature and battle-tested.
+I have a personal rule of thumb about creating general-purpose repos like this, namely, _"my involvement is a sign that things have gotten dire."_

 **Q:** The code seems alright, I just think the name is unneccesarily gross.
 **A:** This is NOT a question